filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 ### Setting up CSV importer prerequisites

-Before we are able to start writing code to implement our importer, we need to set up a few prerequisites.
+Before we can start writing code to implement our importer, we need to set up a few prerequisites.
 Under the hood, Filament's CSV import system uses two underlying Laravel systems: job batches and database notifications.
 In addition, it also uses a new table provided by Filament to manage and store information about the imports themselves.
 We can set these up with four simple